 Amos 3

-Amos has spent two chapters circling.
-He pronounced doom on Damascus and Gaza, Tyre and Edom, Ammon and Moab - the surrounding nations, one after another - and his Israelite hearers must have cheered each oracle.
-Then he turned the same word on Judah, and finally on Israel herself.
-Now, in chapter 3, the prophet plants his feet and addresses his own people directly: Hear this word that the LORD hath spoken against you, O children of Israel, against the whole family which I brought up from the land of Egypt (v.
+For two chapters the herdsman has circled.
+Doom on Damascus and Gaza, on Edom and Moab - and his Israelite hearers cheered every word.
+Then he turns to his own: Hear this word that the LORD hath spoken against you… the whole family which I brought up from the land of Egypt (v.
 1).
-The opening is tender and terrible at once.
-The whole family - this is the people God carried out of slavery, the people He bound to Himself.
-And the word He has for that family is a word spoken against them.3
+The phrase is tender and terrible at once.
+The whole family - the people God carried out of slavery.
+And the word for them is spoken against them.

 Tap any highlighted phrase to jump to the commentary that unpacks it.